rssys/code-browser/README.md

     $ source ./code-browser.bash

 To make this change permanent add this source command to your ``~/.bashrc`` file and specify the full path of the ``code-browser.bash`` file.
+If Alias 'g' or 'gg' is already occupied, change the function's name to other one in the script.

 ### Generate the index and tags